-If you’re a regular ‘ol person, the answer is, “There’s more to life than just money.“, and “If you don’t sleep, you’ll die.”
-Those are fine answers that are not very insightful.
-Since you are a personal finance reader who by virtue is interested in money, let me go a different route.
+Money never sleeps, so why should you?
+Well if you’re a regular ‘ol person, the answer is, “There’s more to life than just money,” and “If you don’t sleep, you’ll die.”

 Why can’t people be on time and do what they are supposed to do?
 Why can’t folks just provide a little bit extra?
 If everybody did their duties well, the world would be a much better place.
 But, you know what?
 I’d rather have something going on than nothing.
 Things were too quiet for a week during Thanksgiving and I was itching to get back into the fray.

-It’s during robust periods and peak seasons where you’ve got to work full throttle to generate business.
+It’s during robust periods and peak seasons when you’ve got to work full throttle to generate business.
 In many businesses, the peak season is what makes or breaks the year.
 The hotel leisure business is a great example.
-Given my site is still in the growth phase, it always seems like there’s something to do.
-This is a problem for the long run if I am to do everything myself.

-The music will stop eventually, therefore I try and seize the moment as much as possible.
+Every day I try and seize the moment as much as possible.
 I will never forget starting with nothing, therefore I will never take any opportunities for granted.
-I will give it my all and schedule these crazy midnight and crack of dawn conference calls because at the very least, I know my clients don’t work weekends, and I’ll have these two days to unwind once done.

 There won’t be failure due to lack of effort.
 I encourage you to hold the same belief.
-Money, success, love are all there waiting for you to grab it.
-Do it for yourself and have no regrets.
+Money, success, love are all there waiting for you to grab them.
+Aim to do at least 1-3 productive things each day and have no regrets.

 Recommendation To Build Wealth